madnoyz/CISP310_ASMPROJECT/README.md

 ###Description:
 This hub will document our progress and contain the Source Code for *CISP 310 Final Group Project*.
-We are students at Folsom Lake College 2012 Fall Semester.
+We are students at Folsom Lake College for the 2012 Fall Semester.
 CISP 310 is an assembly language class with Professor Caleb Fowler.
 Email us at flcf12cisp [at] outlook [dot] com for any questions.

 ###Group Members: